JijaProGamer/Youtube-View-Bot/README.md

 - 🌐 Bandwidth Optimization: Our program is optimized to utilize minimal bandwidth, consuming less than 1 megabit per minute per worker.
 - ⌛ Tailored Watch Time: Customize the desired watch time for each video, and enjoy the ability to leave likes and comments while logged in.
 - 🌐 Proxy Support: Seamlessly integrate with HTTP, HTTPS, SOCKS4, SOCKS5, and authentication-supported proxies to ensure smooth operation.
-- 🔄 Rotating Proxies: Opt for rotating proxies or choose to operate without proxies altogether, depending on your preferences.
 - 🎥 Versatile Video Support: Enjoy comprehensive support for livestreams, regular videos, and shorts.

 ## Topics 📖